robin13/work-README/README.md

 ## Team first

 Customers come first... but just a bit before that comes the team.
-If we stick up for, help and look out for each other then are the best that we can be, and a natural result of that will be the best customer experience possible.
+If we stick up for, help and look out for each other then we will be the best that we can be, and a natural result of that will be the best customer experience possible.
 Honesty has precedence over team first - I will not lie to customers just to be behind the team.